wilken311/TranslationConverter/README.md

 # Instruction:

-Translation1 Folder- Export data from notepad to JSON Format
-  1. Export data from notepad to JSON Format

 Translation2 Folder - Export data from excel to JSON Format
   1. Run "npm install"
   2. Navigate to /Translation2